Diegomangasco/Diegomangasco/README.md

 My favourite topics are Machine learning, Big Data and Cloud computing, especially I'm interested on Data Engineering that can be a role to merge all of these three topics.

 ### My skills
-* Python and some of the libraries associated (Numpy, Scipy, Pandas, Matplotlib, PyTorch)
+* Python and some libraries associated (Numpy, Scipy, Pandas, Matplotlib, PyTorch)
 * Apache Spark and Apache Hadoop
 * Networking, Docker and Kubernetes
 * Rustlang